-- Extensive fraud databases: The Profiler tool references a huge number of collected data points, including behavioral analytics, social media accounts, as well as the expected IP and device fingerprinting.
+- Extensive fraud databases: The Profiler tool references a huge number of collected data points, including behavioral analytics, social media accounts, and IP and device fingerprinting.

 - No free stack integration: Integrating the Nethone fraud solution product into an existing security stack comes at a premium.

 - No social media profiling: Nethone does not utilize digital footprints, which can deliver clear signs of a user’s true intentions.

 While Ekata initially started mostly as an identity verification solution, its acquisition by the payment giant Mastercard in 2021 saw it become the fraud detection software of choice for a number of online retailers.
 Etsy, AirAsia, and Zillow, for instance, all protect their payments with Ekata.

 The Transaction Risk API is probably the most relevant here.
 It offers data enrichment based on hundreds of data points, such as email addresses, IP locations, email addresses, and phone numbers.
 Its goal is to give you a better overview of who customers are before they go through with their payment at checkout.

 - Leverages Mastercard’s payment data